-According to the Working Conditions Regulations, recipients of shipping containers must carry out a risk assessment to determine if employees can be exposed to dangerous chemicals when opening or unloading shipping containers.
+According to the Working Conditions Regulations, recipients of shipping containers are required to carry out a risk assessment to determine whether employees may be exposed to dangerous chemicals when opening or unloading shipping containers.

 Depending on the cargo, a wide range of evaporating production chemicals, sterilants, and fumigants potentially pose a serious threat to the employees.
 For this reason, extensive measurements are required to assess the risks.

 Using our advanced FTIR (Fourier Transform InfraRed) gas analysers we can measure hundreds of chemicals, substance-specific and within a few minutes.
 FTIR gas analysers identify and measure gaseous compounds by their absorbance of infrared light.
 Every molecular structure produces a unique spectrum when exposed to infrared light.
 False-positive results, which will lead to unnecessary rejections and extra costs, can be eliminated by spectrum comparison.

 At the container terminals in Wanssum, Venlo, Roermond, and Born we have all the facilities required to force-ventilate containers that contain too much gas.
 We make use of modern high-pressure or negative-pressure degassing systems.